Toyota Corolla insurance group

 Here are some more of the key factors that impact your insurance premium costs:

 - Engine type and capacity.
 Vehicles with larger engines usually cost more to insure.
 That’s because these vehicles usually cost more to repair or replace.
-For example, it may cost £960 for insurance for a Toyota Corolla Icon 1.2 VVT-i 5d, or you could pay £972 for a Toyota corolla Icon 2.0 VVT-i Hybrid 184hp auto 5d.
+For example, it may cost £960 for insurance for a Toyota Corolla Icon 1.2 VVT-i 5d, or you could pay £972 for a Toyota Corolla Icon 2.0 VVT-i Hybrid 184hp auto 5d.

 - Driver location.
 If you live in an area where motorists are more likely to make a claim, your premiums will be higher.
-For example, a 30-year-old in central London may pay £960 for insurance for a Toyota corolla Design 1.2 VVT-i 5d, while the same 30-year-old in Newcastle may only pay £800.
-This difference stems from the fact that Londoners are more likely to claim on your car insurance.
+For example, a 30-year-old in central London may pay £960 for insurance for a Toyota Corolla Design 1.2 VVT-i 5d, while the same 30-year-old in Newcastle may only pay £800.
+This difference stems from the fact that Londoners are more likely to claim on car insurance.

 - Driver age.
 The youngest drivers are most likely to make a claim on their car insurance, and that’s why they are charged far more.
 As an example, the average 20-year-old driver in London may pay £1,620 for the Toyota Corolla Icon Hybrid 1.8 VVT-i auto 5d, while the average 40-year-old Londoner will only pay £849.
-As you can see, the 20-year-old pays almost double in this scenario and this could the case for many other vehicles too.
+As you can see, the 20-year-old pays almost double in this scenario and this could be the case for many other vehicles too.